gravitational/teleport/docs/2.5/quickstart.md

 in Teleport always must to go via an SSH proxy, sometimes called an "SSH bastion".

 !!! warning "Warning":
-    For the purposes of this quickstart we are using the `-- insecure` flag however this should not be used in production.
+    For the purposes of this quickstart we are using the `-- insecure` flag.
+However, this should not be used in production.
 See [Admin Manual](admin-guide.md) for more information on setting up Teleport in production.